NCAR/micm/docs/source/getting_started.rst

 CMake will allow for setting options such as the installation directory with CMAKE_INSTALL_PREFIX, or various build flags such as BUILD_DOCS, ENABLE_CUDA, etc.

+MICM can optionally include support for json configuration reading, OpenMP, JIT-compiled chemistry functions, and GPUs.
+Each of these requires an additional library.
+Some of these libraries can be included automatically with cmake build options, others require that you have libraries installed on your system.

+- JSON configuration support
+  - When building micm, you need to enable the JSON option.
+This will download and configure the `nlohmann/jsoncpp library <https://github.com/nlohmann/json>`_  for you.
+For example: ``cmake -DENABLE_JSON=ON ..``
+- JIT-compiled chemistry functions
+  - This requires `LLVM <https://llvm.org/docs/index.html>`_ to be installed with on your system.
+Once it is, you can include the jit options with ``cmake -DENBABLE_LLVM=ON ..``
+- GPU support
+  - Coming soon
+- OpenMP
+  - On macOS, you either need to configure cmake to use gcc which ships with OpenMP (either ``CXX=g++ cmake -DENABLE_OPENMP=ON ..`` or ``cmake -DCMAKE_CXX_COMPILER=g++ -DENABLE_OPENMP=ON ..``)

 Docker Container
 ~~~~~~~~~~~~~~~~